ommokazza/FabricExample/README.md

 This sample uses local aar and jar files rather than using maven repository.

-You have to fill valid ApiKey to AndroidManifest.xml
+You have to fill valid ApiKey to AndroidManifest.xml.
+Without that, build error occurs